Upper Beeding: Beeding and Horton brooks

 Beeding brooks and Horton brooks are ancient waterside landscapes in the northwest of the parish.
 They surround the River Adur and have preserved the ancient indentations of the salting channels.
 In winter, the fossil salt marsh channels are flooded and this is when nature is at its best here.
 Many birds from Siberia pass the colder months here (which are less cold than Siberia!).
 The area can support owls, snipe, winter thrushes and winter ducks.
 The best brook channels still host some important marsh species including ivy-leaved duckweed, water horsetai, water crowfoot and brooklime.
 There are also many species of water snail including moss bladder snail and great ramshorn snail.
 To the east of Horton is Horton Clay Pit, an important archeological site with many fossils in the Gault Clay.

 The brooks are beautiful but many areas are in need of management.
 Horse paddocks and sprawling buildings encroach the area.
 Some of the ditches are choked with rotting reeds and algae and many are shallowing and even disappearing.
 More heavy grazing of the whole area is needed.

-By the wet pastures, hidden behind Horton Clay Pit, about 40% of Horton Wood still survives.
-It is a maple, oak and hazel woodland with crab apple, midland thorn and much hawthorn.
-There are bluebells, goldilocks buttercup, anemones and early purple orchids and the woodland canopy hosts a noisy rookery.
+Located behind Horton Clay Pit, about 40% of Horton Wood still survives.
+It is a maple, oak and hazel woodland with crab apple, midland thorn, hawthorn, bluebells, goldilocks buttercup, anemones, early purple orchids.